alba1735/tRNAgraph/docs/cli_reference.md

 > [!NOTE]
 > Each split variant gets its own independently-fit DESeq2 size factors, computed from that variant's own BAMs — never a shared/global normalization.

+- **`--config`**: JSON configuration file whose `flags.addsplit` block pins this command's options, so one file can carry a whole run.
+A flag typed on the command line always beats the file.
+See [Run Configuration](advanced_usage.md#run-configuration---config).

 ### `cluster`